GoodneyJ/cautious-succotash/README.md

     light/dark mode toggle switch,
     proper dropdown menu for the nav,
     back to top button,
+    Change the page/component structure so that it makes more sense, clean up the code
 ## Extra:

 <img src="https://media2.giphy.com/media/YhLzPwkQrj1mdQDoKF/giphy.gif" width="300" >